BrianLusina/PythonSnips/Math/Readme.md

 Exception: Century years are NOT leap years UNLESS they can be evenly divided by 400.

 So the years 0, -64 and 2016 will return 366 days.
 Whilst 1974, -10 and 666 will return 365 days.

+## Sum To Me

+Make a program that will take an int (x) and give you the summation of all numbers from 1 up to x included.
+If the given input is not an integer, return "Error 404".

+Examples:

+summation(25)==325
+summation(2.56)=="Invalid Value"